 Book Review: "Good With Money"

-Emma Edwards from The Broke Generation is a Certified Financial Behaviour Specialist.
+Emma Edwards from The Broke Generation is a Certified Financial Behavior Specialist.
 She combines her psychology expertise with practical advice to inspire an understanding of spending behaviour and the adoption of healthy, fulfilling money habits.
 As a blogger, podcaster, and content creator, Emma shares actionable tips and tricks for managing finances effectively.

 To help readers navigate their financial journeys, Emma introduces her ‘Good with Money’ methodology that employs a top-down money management approach.
 This encourages readers to start with clear goals, drilling down into specific actions and steps that will support them to make informed and prioritised spending decisions.
 She loves a good acronym, introducing psychological concepts like PERMA (Positive emotions, Engagement, Relationships, Meaning, and Achievement) to link financial management to long-term wellbeing and happiness.